 Not recommended

-Place 4–6 black cardamom pods in a mortar and apply one firm press — enough to split the grey outer husk and expose the small dark seed clusters inside.
+Place 4–6 black cardamom pods in a mortar and apply one firm press — enough to split the grey outer husk and expose the dark seed clusters inside.
 Each pod should be visibly split open but still in one piece.
-Do not grind to paste or fine powder.

 2

 Combine 200g demerara sugar with 100ml filtered water in a small heavy-bottomed saucepan over low heat.
-Stir continuously with a silicone spatula.
-Demerara’s larger crystals take slightly longer to dissolve than white sugar — 5–7 minutes at low heat.
-The syrup is ready when it is completely clear with no visible sugar granules.
-Remove from heat immediately.
+Stir continuously.
+Demerara’s large crystals take longer than white sugar — approximately 5–7 minutes until the syrup is completely clear with no visible granules.
+The syrup will be noticeably amber even before the pods are added.
+Remove from heat immediately when clear.

 3

-Transfer the warm demerara syrup to a clean glass jar.
-Add crushed pods immediately — they will sink into the warm syrup.
-Add orange peel now if using.
-Stir once to submerge.
-Leave uncovered on the counter for 20–25 minutes until it reaches room temperature.
-Seal the jar and refrigerate for exactly 48 hours.
+Transfer warm demerara syrup to a clean glass jar.
+Add crushed pods immediately — they will settle into the syrup.
+Add orange peel now if using the pre-batch old fashioned method.
+Leave uncovered on the counter for 20–25 minutes.
+Seal and refrigerate for 48 hours.

 After 48 hours, smell and taste before straining.
-The demerara version has a distinctly different aroma from the white sugar master recipe — toffee on the front, camphor-smoke on the back, with a molasses warmth underneath.
+The aroma should lead with toffee-caramel, followed by camphor-smoke on the back.
+On the palate: molasses sweetness front, camphor-smoke mid, resinous clean finish.
+The colour will be deep amber-brown — noticeably darker than the white sugar master version.
 Strain through fine mesh into a clean glass bottle, pressing spent pods lightly.
-Add 1 tsp vodka now if using.
-Seal and label.
+Add 1 tsp vodka if using.
+Seal and label with date.

 Black Cardamom Old Fashioned